Raftaar-Fayaz/Netflix-Clone-Frontend-/README.md

 # Netflix Clone

 A project which is inspired by Original Netflix.<br/>
-It is a simple single page project.
+It is a simple single page project.<br/>
-In this project visitor can view the Trailers.
+In this project visitor can view the Trailers.<br/>
 React JS, Google Firebase(Deployment, Hosting), Material UI are used in this Project.